oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

     "security",
     "devops"
 ]
-description: "Use the Okta CLI to get started with OAuth and Okta in under 5 minutes!"
+description: "Use the Okta CLI to get started with OAuth and Okta in under five minutes!"
 tags: [security, oauth, oauth2, oidc, openid-connect, cli]
 tweets:
-- "Add an Okta integration for your custom app in less than 5 minutes with the Okta CLI"
+- "Add an Okta integration for your custom app in less than five minutes with the Okta CLI"
 - "Do you spend your day on the command line?
 The Okta CLI is for you!"
 - "Name your language and framework.
-The Okta CLI will get you going in 5 minutes or less!"
+The Okta CLI will get you going in five minutes or less!"
 image: "blog/featured/okta-java-short-tile-books-mouse.jpg"
 type: conversion
 ---